Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

 \subsection{Perturbation Predictions}

-In this section, we quantify the expected perturbation to the CPS due to Segue 2's close passage as a function of Segue 2's mass and density profile.
+In this section, we quantify the expected perturbation to the CPS due to Segue 2 as a function of Segue 2's mass and density profile.
 The Segue 2 models used in this section are summarized in Table \ref{tab:segue2_models}.
-As motivated in Section \ref{sec:segue2}, these Segue 2 models are chosen to represent a range of possible formation scenarios for Segue 2, including tidally truncated halos of varying mass (represented by Plummer potentials) and a massive intact halo (represented with a Hernquist potential).
+As motivated in Section \ref{subsec:seg2_info}, these Segue 2 models are chosen to represent a range of possible formation scenarios for Segue 2, including tidally truncated halos of varying mass (represented by Plummer potentials) and a massive intact halo (represented with a Hernquist potential; note we reserve further discussion of Segue 2's density profile for Section \ref{ssubsec:density}).
 For each choice of profile and total mass, we fit the scale radius such that the mass enclosed within a radius of 46 pc is $1.5\times10^5 M_\odot$, consistent with the upper limit on Segue 2's dynamical mass within its half-light radius by \citet{kirby_segue_2013}.
 Throughout this section, we use Segue 2's fiducial orbit, i.e. the black line in Figure \ref{fig:mc_orbits}, unless otherwise noted.
 As a reminder, the lower portion of Table \ref{tab:flybys} lists the impact geometry for this orbit.

 To begin, we integrate our 6-D CPS stars backwards in time for 500 Myr, adding the influence of our $10^9\,M_\odot$ Plummer Seg2-2P model such that the stars feel gravity from the MW, LMC, and Segue 2.
 For each star, we measure the closest approach / impact parameter between the star and Segue 2, as well as the change in the star's velocity due to Segue 2 (i.e. the difference in the star's velocity with and without Segue 2's gravity).
 The latter measurement is taken by numerically integrating over the star's acceleration from Segue 2 over the duration of the simulation.
 The results are plotted in Figure \ref{fig:star_perturb}.
 The top panel shows the locations of the 6-D stars and Segue 2 at the present day.
 We also include the 5-D stars for a reference of the position of the stream as a whole.
 The 6-D stars are colored by their impact parameter with respect to Segue 2.
-The stars around $\phi_1 \sim 25^\circ$ (similar to Segue 2's present longitude) have the smallest impact parameters of $\sim 2.5$ kpc, and are expected to be the most perturbed by Segue 2's passage.
+The stars around $\phi_1 \sim 25^\circ$ (similar to Segue 2's present longitude) have the smallest impact parameters of $\sim 2.5$ kpc, and are expected to be the most perturbed by Segue 2.